-Your local Age UK North, South & West Dorset and other voluntary organisations may offer ‘home from hospital support’ on a free or paid for basis.
+Your local Age UK North, South & West Dorset and other voluntary organisations may offer ‘home from hospital support’ on a free or paid-for basis.
 These services may help to get your home ready for your return and assist with non-medical tasks such as shopping and light housework.

-Age UK North, South & West Dorset offer advice and support and a helpful free fact sheets including fact sheet regarding Hospital Discharge.
+Age UK North, South & West Dorset offer advice and support and helpful free fact sheets including fact sheet regarding Hospital Discharge.
 You may only need help with domestic tasks for a few weeks while you recover, especially if you live alone.
 Contact them for more information 0800 678 1602.

-British Red Cross Society offer a 'Get support at home following return from hospital service'.
+British Red Cross Society offers a 'Get support at home following return from hospital service'.
 If you're returning from hospital, we make sure you have everything you need for your first 24 to 72 hours back at home.
 We may then provide up to 12 weeks of support depending on the level of help you need.
 Tel: 0344 871 11 11

 NHS website Government website that provides information on health conditions and a guide to care and support when leaving hospital.